LouisFoucard/MC_DCNN/README.md

 This is a big improvement over a single channel DCNN implementation (F1 score ~0.85), where convolutions are performed over all channel simultaneously.

-MC-DCNN also remove the need for engineering features such as spectrogram of fft: the convolutional and pooling layers are able to learn features at different time scales.
+MC-DCNN also remove the need for engineering features such as spectrogram or fft: the convolutional and pooling layers are able to learn features at different time scales.
 The input data is only slightly preprocessed, with smoothing and scaling.

 Below is the train/test error from CV: